Opinion: Afghanistan — all power to the Taliban? | DW | 07.09.2021

 The new Taliban regime is an absolutist government of the victors.
 Without any other political voices.
 Without any of the "losers."
 In this way, the fundamentalists are repeating the catastrophic mistake of the international community.
 The US and its allies had also arrogantly refused to negotiate with the battlefield losers — the toppled Taliban — at the end of 2001.

 The plight faced by the people of Afghanistan is staggering.
 Millions suffer from hunger and millions are internally displaced, uprooted by ongoing drought, insecurity and violence.
-The UN warns of a humanitarian catastrophe, of a new Afghan refugee movement.
+The UN has warned of a humanitarian catastrophe, of a new Afghan refugee movement.

 Financial aid from the international community, on which Afghanistan is completely dependent after a total of four decades of war, has been frozen since the Taliban took power.
 The economy is collapsing, humanitarian aid is faltering.
 It would be the first duty of a new Afghan government to help and protect its people.